 Paris Fashion Rises Again –

-Paris and Hollywood were never farther apart than they are in this, the second year of the atomic age.
-Hollywood, paced by Adrian and Paris – under the magic spell of Dior, have their lines clearly established in the current battle of the silhouette, or should we say – bulges !
+Paris and Hollywood were never farther apart, when it came to the New Look.
+Hollywood, paced by Adrian, and Paris – under the magic spell of Dior, have their lines clearly established in the current battle of the silhouette, or should we say – bulges !

 “Contemporary clothes for a fast-moving century, clothes that are part of the life that women lead today”